 Owen reviewed that the LEADERS initiative launched during the 2017 National Apprenticeship Week.
 It recently made its first recommendation to the Bureau: an interactive web-based map of apprenticeship stakeholders.
-The map would have multiple layers that correspond to categories of stakeholders, e.g. LEADERS members, technical colleges, workforce development boards, etc. The user would select a layer; stakeholders, their locations would appear across the map; and the user would click on a stakeholder's icon for contact information.
-Owen concluded by noting that the LEADERS program is still accepting participants and participants can choose their level of involvement.
+The map would have multiple layers that correspond to categories of stakeholders, e.g. LEADERS members, technical colleges, workforce development boards, etc. The user would select a layer; stakeholders and their locations would appear across the map; and the user would click on a stakeholder's icon for contact information.
+Stakeholders can still apply.